InfiniPipe: Elastic Pipeline Parallelism for Efficient Variable-Length Long-Context LLM Training

-\textit{Secondly, it's feasible to schedule one or multiple 1F1B pipelines, within which longer sequences are prioritized to execute.} To begin with, the longest sequences should be scheduled first within a 1F1B pipeline.
+Moreover, \textit{it's feasible to schedule one or multiple 1F1B pipelines, within which longer sequences are prioritized to execute.} To begin with, the longest sequences should be scheduled first within a 1F1B pipeline.
 As illustrated in Fig.~\ref{fig:solving_space}(a), sequence \textit{A} with one chunk is scheduled before sequence \textit{B} with three chunks.
 We observe that the steady phase is interrupted due to the unavailability of a backward schedule, introducing severe penalty bubbles.
 To address this, we prioritize longer sequences in a 1F1B pipeline and enforce this as a fundamental scheduling rule.
 Moreover, scheduling of multiple 1F1B pipelines is necessary when sequences cannot be scheduled in a single 1F1B pipeline altogether.
 As shown in Fig.~\ref{fig:solving_space}(b), sequences \textit{B} and \textit{C} cannot be co-scheduled with sequence \textit{A} due to the limited memory capacity, forcing a new pipeline to be scheduled.
-Gradient accumulation is enabled among these 1F1B pipelines to ensure consistency.
-Notably, we do not exploit pipeline bubbles to overlap these 1F1B pipelines, as typically no more than three 1F1B pipelines are scheduled by our solver, offering marginal benefits but complicating the solving process.
+Gradient accumulation is enabled among these 1F1B pipelines to ensure optimization consistency.
+We do not exploit pipeline bubbles to overlap these 1F1B pipelines, as typically no more than two 1F1B pipelines are scheduled by our solver, offering marginal benefits but complicating the solving process.

-\textit{Thirdly, employing stage-aware chunk-level adaptive checkpointing}.
-In long-context training, performance degradation may occur without checkpointing because 1) a finer granularity of TPP might be required to alleviate the memory burden, harming hardware utilization, and 2) a number of 1F1B pipelines have to be scheduled for multiple excessively long sequences, leading to prohibitive warmup-cooldown overhead.
+Furthermore, \textit{employing stage-aware chunk-level adaptive checkpointing}.
+Firstly, naively disabling checkpointing causes performance degradation: 1) for long sequences, the extreme sequence sharding granularity required to alleviate the memory overhead harms hardware utilization, and 2) a number of 1F1B pipelines have to be scheduled for multiple such sequences, leading to prohibitive warmup-cooldown overhead.
 However, directly applying full checkpointing introduces unnecessary recomputation overhead.
-Furthermore, EPP's memory footprint disparity and chunk length heterogeneity render suboptimal performance of a uniform and static checkpointing strategy.
-Specifically, different pipeline stages have varying requirements for checkpointing to reduce memory footprint, and applying checkpointing on longer chunks reduces more activation footprint at the same recomputation cost if chunks are workload-balanced.
+Furthermore, the memory footprint disparity across chunks and pipeline stages renders suboptimal performance of a uniform and static checkpointing strategy.
+Specifically, different pipeline stages have varying requirements for checkpointing, and applying checkpointing on longer chunks reduces more activation footprint at the same recomputation cost if chunks are workload-balanced.
 The trade-offs above inspire us to employ a \textit{stage-aware adaptive checkpointing strategy at chunk granularity}.